|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

 Several stages of checking are required (cut out, fold along all the black lines) so that the final map folds to a globe.

-With these changes, after assembling their globes, the students had time to gather around the rubber and drinking straw platonic solids, to figure out why some were rigid.
+With these changes, which allowed the students to more quickly assemble their globes, (but which didn't allow the kids to figure out how to assemble it themselves, thus depriving them of the chance to explore), the students, now had time to gather around the rubber and drinking straw platonic solids, to figure out why some were rigid and some were floppy.
 Talking and poking, they collectively figured it out and when I asked for the answer, they all knew it was triangles.
 Over the previous 10yrs of this class, only a couple of times has a student figured out the answer.
-I'd concluded that the problem was too difficult for them, when all that was missing was a few minutes poking the models.
+I'd concluded that the problem was too difficult for them, when all that was missing was a few extra minutes poking the models.

 I then had about 5 minutes at the end of the class to talk about the trusses and explore oceanic trenches and the location of mountain ranges on their globe.
 You still have about 1/4 of the class with uncompleted globes; these are handled by the adults, while you're talking.